emmo-repo/EMMO/python/emmo/emmodoc/introduction.md

   5. the union of two or more class descriptions (`owl:unionOf`)
   6. the complement of a class description (`owl:complementOf`)

-Except for the first, all of refer to *defined classes*.
+Except for the first, all of these refer to *defined classes*.
 The table below shows the notation in OWL, DL and the [Manchester OWL syntax][Manchester_OWL], all commonly used for the definitions.
 The Manchester syntax is used [Protege][Protege] and is designed to be not use DL symbols and to be easy and quick to read and write.
+Several other syntaxes exists for DL.
+An interesting example is the pure Python syntax proposed by [Lamy (2017)][Lamy2017], which is used in the open source [Owlready2][Owlready2] Python package.

 -----------------------------------------------------------------------------------------
 OWL constructor    DL               Manchester        Read                 Meaning